Emergency Medical Services State of Michigan / National Registry Licensing Process

 The National Registry written exam follows a specific formula for calculating how many questions and in what categories exams are constructed.
 The following represents the passing score and categories for the various license levels.

-For more information on the National Registry Exam, please see the website www.nremt.org.
+For more information on the National Registry Exam, please visit www.nremt.org.

 Computer Adaptive Testing